Kraken wraps up preseason tour of Washington with 4-1 loss to Flames

 Former Everett Silvertips forward Byron Froese tipped a shot from Juuso Valimaki from the point through Kraken goalie Chris Driedger with 16.2 seconds left in the opening frame and just 10 seconds left on the Kraken penalty kill.

-Following a chance for Ryan Donato on the Kraken offensive side of the ice where he rang the post, Flames defenseman Micheal Stone took a shot that deflected off Froese for his second tally, breaking through Driedger’s pads with 16:58 left in the second and making it 2-0 for the Flames.
+Following a chance for Ryan Donato on the Kraken offensive side of the ice where he rang the post, Flames defenseman Micheal Stone took a shot that deflected off Froese for the second tally, breaking through Driedger’s pads with 16:58 left in the second and making it 2-0 for the Flames.

 The fourth Kraken power play of the night didn’t get better until it got worse.